pop756/Pasqal_chanllenge/README.md

 ### **Why RL QAA?**
 Reinforcement Learning-assisted **Reinforcement learning Quantum Adiabatic Algorithm (RL QAA)** is an enhanced method for solving constraint-based QUBO problems.
-While **RL QAOA** has been widely used for combinatorial optimization, we observed **severe limitations** when applying it to **portfolio optimization**,
+While **QAOA** has been widely used for combinatorial optimization, we observed **severe limitations** when applying it to **portfolio optimization**,
 which involves **constraint QUBO problems**.

-In our experiments, **QAOA layers failed to produce meaningful probability distributions**.
+In our experiments, **RL QAOA failed to produce meaningful probability distributions**.
 Instead of focusing on the optimal solution,
 QAOA **equally distributed probability mass among all constraint-satisfying solutions**, making it **impossible for AI learning to progress**.

 🚨 **Key Issue:** **QAOA layers do not prioritize optimal solutions, leading to ineffective reinforcement learning.**